CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

 ## **Task 3: Secure Access via Bastion Host**

-In this task, we are demonstrating how you can connect to VMs in an environment without configuring a public IP on the VMs.
+In this task, you'll learn how to access and Azure virtual machine using Azure Bastion service.

 1. Navigate to the Azure portal.
 Using the search bar, search for **Virtual networks (1)** and **select (2)** from the suggestions.